This DIY dress form project is such a unique home decor piece! Use fabric and Mod Podge to cover a dress form – customize any way you like.

 - Wax paper

-The first thing I needed to do was spray paint the base.
+The first thing I needed to do was spray paint the base of my dress form.
 So I used painter’s tape and paper towels to section off the base.
 I did this at the top as well.
 Then I spray painted and let dry.

 Next I prepared my fabric.
 When I say prepare my fabric, I mean I ironed the fabric, laid it out on wax paper and painted a medium layer of Mod Podge on top.
 I did this so it wouldn’t fray when I cut it.
 Just let it dry.

 Then use your scissors to cut the fabric into A LOT of pieces.
-Yep, I cut a lot of pieces.
+Yep, I cut a lot of pieces for my DIY dress form.
 But it’s not that bad once you get started.
 Just watch an episode of Downton Abbey or something.